Cost to Install a Concrete Slab – 2023 Price Guide

 Contractor smoothing and finishing a newly installed concrete slab

-There are three popular types of concrete slab: monolithic, post-tensioned or engineered, and slabs with foundation walls.
+There are three popular types of concrete slabs: monolithic, post-tensioned, or engineered, and slabs with foundation walls.

-A monolithic concrete slab has a footing which is lower than the floor area to improve its sturdiness.
+A monolithic concrete slab has a footing that is lower than the floor area to improve its sturdiness.
 This footing is reinforced depending on local regulations and the specific conditions of the soil.

 Post-tensioned or engineered slab is merely a form of monolithic slab with the extra feature of steel cables.
 The cables are arranged in lines that go through the slab.
 When it dries, the cables are stretched and attached at each end.

 They add strength to the existing slab because of the tension applied when attached.
-This results in a slab which is stronger and more resistant to cracking.
+This results in a slab that is stronger and more resistant to cracking.

 Before you start your project